menondj/RLearningUnity3D/README.md

 5] Set Brain Type = external.
 Go to Build Settings, build the game and put in python directory.
 Follow the same process as in (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md).

 6] The hyperperameters specific to TicTacToe has been kept in ppo.ipynb.
-It has found this to convrege in about 7-8 million global steps.
+It has found this to converge in about 7-8 million global steps.
 Takes about 6-7 hours.

 ### To Run:
 7] Import back the bytes file into TFModel folder in Unity and run the TicTacToe game.